 - Harassment-any behavior that demeans, embarrasses, humiliates, alarms or verbally abuses a person and that is known or would be expected to be unwelcome.
 This includes words, gestures, intimidation, bullying, or other inappropriate activities.

 - Children that are behaving inappropriately are the responsibility of their parents or caregivers.
 Child safety is the responsibility of the caregiver, not the library.
-(See Computer and Office Machine Use Policy for policy specific to children’s use of computers.)
+(See VI.
+Information Technology Policy for policy specific to children’s use of computers, as well as Unattended Child Policy in appendix.)